Program Duration: MS- 2 years, Doctoral- average 4-6 years

 phone: (414) 288-3382

 Students typically begin their studies in the fall of each academic year.
 Admission is on a rolling basis, so applicants are encouraged to apply early.
-This program has rolling admissions, which means you may apply any time before the following dates:
+This program has rolling admission, which means you may apply any time before the following dates:

 These are the dates your application must be complete and all required documentation must be received in the Graduate School by these dates.
 However, applicants who wish to be considered for merit-based financial aid (graduate assistantships/fellowships) should be aware of the merit-based financial aid deadlines by which all applicant materials must be received by the Graduate School by February 15th.

 Director of Graduate Studies, Clinical Assistant Professor- Physical Therapy